-Element WAG Observed MSISDN Available, see TS 29.234 [16] MSISDN of the target.
-Observed IMSI Available, see TS 29.234 [16] IMSI of the target.
+Element WAG Observed MSISDN Available, see TS 29.234 [16] MSISDN of the target. [] Observed IMSI Available, see TS 29.234 [16] IMSI of the target.
 Event type Available from ICE Description which type of event is delivered: I-WLAN Tunnel Establishment, I-WLAN Tunnel Disconnect, Start of Intercept with I-WLAN Communication Active, Packet Data Header Information.
+A 11.1.
+(10.5.
 Event date Available from ICE Date of the event generation in the PDG/WAG or the AAA server.
-Event time Available from ICE Time of the event generation in the PDG/WAG or the AAA server.
+Event time Available from ICE Time of the event generation in the PDG/WAG or the Available ITOTT ICE AAA server.
 Timestamp shall be generated relative to the PDG/WAG or AAA server internal clock.
 WLAN UE IP address Available, see TS 29.234 [16] The WLAN UE IP address of observed party.
-The WLAN UE IP address field contains the IPv4/IPv6 address (specified by TS 29.234 [16]) of the WLAN UE tunnel endpoint as seen by the WAG.
+The Available, 366 10 29.204 [10] WLAN UE IP address field contains the IPv4/IPv6 address (specified by TS 29.234 [16]) of the WLAN UE tunnel endpoint as seen by the WAG.
 Note that this address might be dynamic.
-WLAN PDG Tunnel Endpoint IP address Available, see TS 29.234 [16] The WLAN PDG Tunnel Endpoint IP address field contains the IPv4/IPv6 address of the PDG (as specified in TS 29.234 [16]) as seen by the WAG.
+WLAN PDG Tunnel Endpoint IP address Available, see TS 29.234 [16] The WLAN PDG Tunnel Endpoint IP address field , contains the IPv4/IPv6 address of the PDG (as specified in TS 29.234 [16]) as seen by the WAG.
 Note that this address might be dynamic.
 WLAN Access Point Name Available, see TS 29.234 [16] The W-APN of the access point.
 Correlation Number Generated for LI by WAG The correlation number is used to correlate CC and IRI.
 The correlation number is also used to allow the correlation of IRI records.
 Network Element Identifier Generated for LI by WAG Unique identifier for the element reporting the ICE.
-NAS IP/IPv6 address Available, see TS 29.234 [16] The IP or IPv6 address of the NAS in the WLAN.
-Tunnel Protocol Available, see TS 29.234 [16] The Tunnel Protocol as defined in the Routing-Policy AVP in TS 29.234 [16].
-Source Ports Available, see TS 29.234 [16] The list or range of source ports as specified in the Routing-Policy AVP provided by the AAA server in TS 29.234 [16].
-Destination Ports Available, see TS 29.234 [16] The list or range of destination ports as specified in the Routing-Policy AVP provided by the AAA server in TS 29.234 [16].
+NAS IP/IPv6 address Available and TC 20 224 [40] Available, see TS 29.234 [16] The IP or IPv6 address of the NAS in the WLAN.
+Tunnel Protocol Available, see TS 29.234 [16] The Tunnel Protocol as defined in the Routing-Policy Available, see 15 29.234 [16] AVP in TS 29.234 [16].
+Source Ports Available, see TS 29.234 [16] The list or range of source ports as specified in the Available, see 13 29.234 [10] Routing-Policy AVP provided by the AAA server in TS 29.234 [16].
+Destination Ports Available, see TS 29.234 [16] The list or range of destination ports as specified in ,aa., the Routing-Policy AVP provided by the AAA server in TS 29.234 [16].
 Session Alive Time Available, see TS 29.234 [16] The amount of time in seconds during which the target can be registered for WLAN access.
 Destination IP Address Available from ICE The IP address, including type IPv4 or IPv6, of the destination of the IP packet.
 Destination Port Number Available from ICE The port number of the destination of the IP packet.
 Flow Label (IPv6 only) Available from ICE The field in the IPv6 header that is used by a source to label packets of a flow (see RFC 3697 [41]).
-Packet Count Available from ICE The number of packets detected and reported (for a particular summary period).
-Packet Data Summary Reason Available from ICE The reason for a Packet Data Summary message being sent to the LEMF (e.g., timed out, counter expiration, end of session)
+Aveilable free IOE Packet Count Available from ICE The number of packets detected and reported (for a particular summary period).
+Avoilable from ICE Packet Data Summary Reason The reason for a Packet Data Summary message Available from ICE being sent to the LEMF (e.g., timed out, counter expiration, end of session) organization, one or occoron, l